 maxkabakov - Fotolia

 Content security begins by securing access to a shared repository, and then to particular folders and even to individual files stored within it.
-An enterprise content management system typically provides security features and functions for maintaining access controls, where only predefined people and groups have permission to access certain sets of files.
+An enterprise CMS typically provides security features and basic functionalities for maintaining access controls, where only predefined people and groups have permission to access certain sets of files.

 Box Shield monitors the flow of content among authenticated users within the Box platform, identifies anomalous activities and alerts enterprise security staffers about potential problems, providing them with contextual explanations about suspicious activities.
 Rather than enforce predefined and inflexible rules, the machine learning algorithms are context-specific -- first setting a user- or group-specific baseline, then flagging events that occur outside the baseline.

 Microsoft also tackles these kinds of distributed risks within its cloud services.
 In particular, Azure Sentinel includes enhanced threat hunting capabilities for detecting suspicious network events, such as logins from anomalous IP addresses.
 The compliance center within Microsoft 365 can track content flowing through SharePoint and Outlook repositories by sensitivity level and uses machine learning to train classifiers by categories that are unique to an organization.
 Not surprisingly, Microsoft demonstrates how a cloud-powered repository provides the foundation for content security and governance across the extended enterprise.